jfy133/Hominid_Calculus_Microbiome_Evolution/README.md

 requires manual curation over time.
 This database is stored under `00-documentation` as `07-master_oralgenome_isolationsource_database.tsv`

-With these two things, the R notebook `02-scripts.backup/014-cumulative_proportion_decay_curves.Rmd` shows you how to generate the visualisation.
+With these OTU table and the database, the R notebook `02-scripts.backup/014-cumulative_proportion_decay_curves.Rmd` shows you how to generate the visualisation.